OpenBEL/openbel-api/UPGRADING.md

 This release requires MongoDB >= 3.2.
 The latest MongoDB release is version [3.2.3](https://www.mongodb.com/mongodb-3.2) as of March 15th, 2016.
 OpenBEL API will fail to start (with message) if for MongoDB's version is less than 3.2.

+Note: MongoDB 3.2 uses the *wiredTiger* storage engine by default.
+If you previously used the *mmapv1* storage engine for OpenBEL API then do not set *storage.engine* in your MongoDB configuration.
+MongoDB will determine the *storage.engine* by the data in your *dbPath*.
+See this [MongoDB article](https://docs.mongodb.org/manual/core/wiredtiger/) for details.

 -----

 ### MongoDB Migration